 The second button in the Status Bar is the SNAP MODE option and the third button is the GRID DISPLAY option.
 Note that the buttons in the Status Bar area serve two functions: (1) the status of the specific option, and (2) as toggle switches that can be used to turn these special options ON and OFF.
 When the corresponding button is highlighted, the specific option is turned ON.
 Using the buttons is a quick and easy way to make changes to these drawing aid options.
-Another aspect of the buttons in the Status Bar is these options can be switched on and off in the middle of another command.
+The buttons in the Status Bar can also be switched on and off in the middle of another command.